 I'm convinced that this term does not belong anywhere in the discourse of a mature development team.

 On the one hand, "code smell" successfully and clearly conveys a meaning: "There's something wrong here."
 But the negatives far outweigh this one positive.

-Here are five reasons to drop this term now.
+Here are six reasons to drop this term now.

 1. It's Demeaning